Hodag: Origins

 In 1893, newspapers reported the discovery of a hodag in Rhinelander, Wisconsin.
 The articles claimed the hodag had "the head of a frog, the grinning face of a giant elephant, thick short legs set off by huge claws, the back of a dinosaur, and a long tail with spears at the end".
 The reports were instigated by well-known Wisconsin land surveyor, timber cruiser and prankster Eugene Shepard, who rounded up a group of local people to capture the animal.
 The group reported that they needed to use dynamite to kill the beast.

 A photograph of the remains of the charred beast was released to the media.
 It was "the fiercest, strangest, most frightening monster ever to set razor sharp claws on the earth.
 It became extinct after its main food source, all white bulldogs, became scarce in the area."

+Luke Sylvester Kerney, cocreator of the monster, created additional mythos surrounding it and Shepard as published in his book The Hodag: And Other Tales of the Logging Camps.
+According to him, a Hodag can be born when an Ox is verbally abused by its handlers and when it dies its body is not burnt for seven years.
+The same book says Shepard determined the Hodag was a missing link between the Icthyosaurus and the Mylodon, and after visiting King Tut's tomb in Egypt, determined it was originally called the Selblatkey.

 Hoax

 Shepard claimed to have captured another hodag in 1896, and this one was captured alive.
 According to Shepard's reports, he and several bear wrestlers placed chloroform on the end of a long pole, which they worked into the cave of the creature where it was overcome.

 He displayed this hodag at the first Oneida County fair.
 Thousands of people came to see the hodag at the fair or at Shepard's display in a shanty at his house.
 Having connected wires to it, Shepard would occasionally move the creature, which would typically send the already-skittish viewers fleeing the display.

-As newspapers locally, statewide, and then nationally began picking up the story of the apparently remarkable living creature, a small group of scientists from the Smithsonian Institution in Washington, D.C. announced they would be traveling to Rhinelander to inspect the apparent discovery.
+As newspapers locally, statewide, and then nationally began picking up the story of the apparently remarkable living creature, a small group of scientists from the Smithsonian Institution in Washington, D.C., announced they would be traveling to Rhinelander to inspect the apparent discovery.
 Their mere announcement spelled the end, as Shepard was then forced to admit that the hodag was a hoax.